-Keeping Children Safe in Education, 2016
+Keeping Children Safe in Education and Working Together to Safeguard Children

 Abuse: a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-They may be abused by an adult or adults or another child or children.
-Abuse can take place in any family, institution or community setting, by telephone, enabled through internet, mobile devices or dependent on the use of the internet.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+They may be abused by an adult or adults or by another child or children.